What Is Phenoxyethanol?

-Phenoxyethanol is mainly found in dermatological and pharmaceutical products including perfumes as stabilizing agent, sunscreens, shampoos, ointments and moisturizers.
+Phenoxyethanol is mainly found in dermatological and pharmaceutical products including perfumes as a stabilizing agent, sunscreens, shampoos, ointments and moisturizers.
 The chemical is also used in fabric conditioners, bactericides, inks, insect repellants, dyes, antiseptics, vaccines, resins and spermicidal jellies.
-It’s important to understand that this is a secondary ingredient in most skin care products, and is not meant to treat any specific condition or skin problem.
+It’s important to understand that this is a secondary ingredient in most skin care products and is not meant to treat any specific condition or skin problem.

 There are several additional uses for phenoxyethanol besides use in skincare.
 For example, it is added to some food items to preserve the freshness.
 Phenoxyethanol is also used in several pharmaceutical products and preparing preservatives.

 US Food and Drug Administration, 2008.
 ‘FDA warns consumers against using Mommy’ Bliss Nipple Cream’.
 Cosmetic Ingredient Review Expert Panel, 1990.
 ‘Final report of the safety assessment of Phenoxyethanol’, Journal of the American College of Toxicology, vol. 9, is.
 2, pp. 259-277.
 Dréno, B, Zuberbier, T, Gelmetti, C, Gontijo, G & Marinovich, M, 2019.
 ‘Safety review of phenoxyethanol when used as a preservative in cosmetics’, Journal of the European Academy of Dermatology and Venereology, vol. 33, is.
 57.